 Original 5.
-Provide an educational program with support services, including s GOAL 5 from prior year LCAP: taffing, operations and special education.
-Related State and/or Local Priorities: \[\begin{align} 1 \overline{X} 2 - 3 - 4 - 5 - 6 - 7 - 8 \\ COE only: 9 - 10 \\ Local : Specify \end{align} Goal Applies to: Schools: ALL Applicable Pupil ALL Subgroups: Expected Annual Measurable Outcomes: A. Morale will improve, benefiting the campus culture and relationships within the school community.
+Provide an educational program with support services, including st GOAL 5 from prior year LCAP: Goal Applies to: Schools: ALL Applicable Pupil ALL Subgroups: affing, operations and special education.
+Related State and/or Local Priorities: 1 1⁄2 2 3 4 5 6 7 8 COE only: 9 10 Local : Specify Expected Annual Measurable Outcomes: A. Morale will improve, benefiting the campus culture and relationships within the school community.
 B. Students will have strategic and focused interventions to fill gaps, so that they can participate at grade level.
-Actual Annual Measurable Outcomes: A. Relationships within the school community are being built through 6-12 articulation, grade level work with mathematical practices, Instructional Rounds, PLCs and high school collaboration.
+A. Relationships within the school community are being built through 6-12 articulation, grade level work with mathematical practices, Instructional Rounds, PLCs and high school collaboration.
 B. Universal screenings are being used at all sites to identify student gaps and provide needed and appropriate interventions.
 Students receiving interventions continue to receive ongoing progress monitoring to verify that interventions are supportive of students' needs.
 The educational program is becoming more cohesive and efficient for all students.
 Priority 1: A. Ripon Unified 100% highly qualified teaching staff.
 Priority 1: B. All students have state adopted curriculum for each course of study.
 Adoption of CCSS Math curriculum is being finalized.
 We will continue to add CCSS texts as they are adopted by CDE and made available.
 Priority 1: C. FIT reports state that 4 sites are in "fair" condition, 2 are "exemplary", and 1 is "poor".
 Weston Elementary (poor) is being rebuilt in 2014-15.
 A preliminary five year plan for maintenance has been developed to assure that schools are brought back to/maintained in good repair.
 We will be reevaluating this maintenance plan annually to assure that we are meeting the facility needs of our learning community.
 LCAP Year : 2014/2015 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Annual Expenditures